imagej/imagej.github.io/_pages/plugins/piv-analyser.md

 ### Fiji

 The plugin is part of the Fiji distribution.
-You can find it in the {% include bc content='Plugins | Optic Flow'%} menu.
+You can find it in the {% include bc path='Plugins | Optic Flow'%} menu.

 Usage
 -----